gislayer/offline-tile-downloader/README.md

  4. Please select Basemap
  5. You can try to push calculate for learning some results.
  6. Finally if you sure for get all tiles please click to download button

+ ## Add a new MAP

+ 1. Push to add WMS Button
+ 2. Input a name ( My Basemap )
+ 3. Input Your Basemap Service URL Adres : ( like http://{s}.tile.openstreetmap.org/{z}/{x}/{y}.png)
+ 4. Input your servers sub domain ( like a,b,c or another )
+ 5. Push to Show on the map than.
+ 6. When you see your basemap on the map you can push to Add Button

 ## Some Links
  1. [My Blog](http://www.admin.alikilic.org/)
  2. [My Portfolio](http://www.portfolio.alikilic.org)